charlierehder/m11-capstone/README.md

 Folder containing dashboard files.

+  * **dashboard.pbix** - PowerBI finalized project dashboard.

+  * **dashboard_ml** - python script used to implement our ml model in PowerBI.

+  * **visualizations.pbix** - PowerBI visualizations to be used in the dashboard.

 ## [project-specifications](https://github.com/charlierehder/m11-capstone/tree/master/project-specifications)

 Folder containing the documentation and planning steps taken during the project.

+  * **Azure-SQL-ERD.png** - relational diagram outlining the structure of our SQL database.

+  * **Capstone Infrastructure Diagram.png** - diagram detailing the datapipline and processing that took place.

+  * **CapstonePresentationSlides.pdf** - slide deck used in final project presentation.

+  * **DataPlatform.pdf/DataPlatform.png** - initial data platform sketches (not final)

+  * **ExecutiveSummary.pdf** - summary of project goals and desired outcomes.

   * **ExploratoryQuestions.pdf** - list of questions this project aims to answer.

   * **ProjectManagementPlan.pdf** - rough schedule of when particular aspects of the project were completed, by whom and the urgency of each task.

+  * **ProjectTechnicalReport.pdf** - walkthrough of the process of creating the project, discusses findings and research done.

-  * **VisualizationsNapkinsAndFeedback.pdf** - rough outlines and feedback of initial visualization outlines.
+  * **napkin-drawing-feedback** - rough outlines and feedback of initial visualization outlines and dashboard sketches.

-  * **DashboardNapkinsAndFeedback.pdf** - feedback and finished dashboard screenshots, end result of initial visualization sketches.

   * **RepeatableETLReport.pdf** - all cleaning and ETL done to the data gathered condensed into a list of steps, as well as further details about tools used.

-  * **CapstonePresentationSlides.pdf** - slides used in final presentation of this project.

 ## Data Sources